gitjeff05/kapitsa/README.md

 > kapitsa help
 ```

-Or open a ticket for bug reports or feature requests.
+Open a ticket for bug reports or feature requests.

 # Testing and compatibility: